-As mentioned in the Basic Operating section, the engine is controlled by a DCRU® reverse unit that contains the standard forward-neutral-reverse states found on most reverse units.
+As mentioned in the Basic Operating section, the engine is controlled by a ProtoSound® DCRU® reverse unit that contains the standard forward-neutral-reverse states found on most reverse units.
 However, as described earlier, when power is first applied to the track, the reverse unit begins in RESET or what seems like a neutral state.
 Power must be interrupted again to get the locomotive to enter the forward state.
 It is this first RESET state that gives ProtoSound® its unique, remote controlled functions.
 The system will enter RESET whenever power to the track is off for three or more seconds.
 NEUTRAL will be referred to as the state between Forward and Reverse.

 ProtoSounds® is equipped with a microprocessor, that, depending on the amount of memory it is allotted, allows the user to utilize several remotely activated functions.
 In the simplest terms, ProtoSounds® has its own "Computer" controlling these functions.
 In fact, the power of this microprocessor is the same as that of a 286 desktop computer!
 In order to access many of these remotely controlled functions, the user must be in the RESET state to do so.
 RESET is entered anytime power to the locomotive has been off for more than 3 to 5 seconds.
-When the engine first enters RESET, the microprocessor initiates a system check to determine if the system, transformer and engine are operating correctly.
+When the engine first enters

+RESET, the microprocessor initiates a system check to determine if the system, transformer and engine are operating correctly.
 This takes approximately 2.2 seconds during which you will hear the engine's startup sounds begin.
-In order for ProtoSounds® to properly initiate the system check, do not advance the transformer throttle past 10 volts when you first enter RESET, wait for the diesel startup sounds to begin and then slowly turn the transformer throttle to the off position and then back on again to enter the forward phase.
+In order for ProtoSounds to properly initiate the system check, do not advance the transformer throttle past 10 volts when you first enter RESET, wait for the diesel startup sounds to begin and then slowly turn the transformer throttle to the off position and then back on again to enter the forward phase.
 Interrupting the power too quickly may cause the system to re-enter RESET (signaled by two dings of the bell).
 Should this happen, wait longer before interrupting the power to enter the Forward phase.

-ProtoSounds® comes with several programmable functions, including remote Steam Chuffing Volume Adjustment, Separate Bell Button Operation (pre-programmed at the factory), Whistle In Neutral Operation, ProtoCouplerTM On/Off Control, Squeaking Brakes and Passenger Station or Freight Yard Proto-Effects.
+ProtoSounds® comes with several programmable functions, including Engine Volume Adjustment, Separate Bell Button Operation (pre-programmed at the factory), Cab Chatter On/Off Control, ProtoCoupler On/Off Control and Horn-In-Neutral Operation.
 Each of these features are described in more detail later.
 You will notice that when in RESET, your engine will not respond to the whistle button with a horn blast or continuous bell ringing.
 In fact, when in RESET and the whistle button is depressed, only one single bell chime will be heard each time the whistle button is pressed.
 If you don't want to configure or change your locomotive using any of these programmable features, simply leave RESET and wait 2.2 seconds before interrupting the power to put the engine in forward.
 After you leave RESET, your engine will operate normally in all the direction states of forward, neutral and reverse.
-Remember though, once power is turned off for more than 3 seconds, the next time power is applied to the track, your engine will be back in RESET.

-WHISTLE OPERATION
+HORN OPERATION

-Your 263E ProtoSound-equipped engine is equipped with a digital recording of a steam whistle.
-The whistle sound can be activated anytime the engine is in forward or reverse by pressing the whistle button on your transformer.
-The whistle will continue to blow as long as the whistle button is depressed.
-The whistle will not function in RESET and must be configured through a RESET option to allow the whistle to work when the engine is in neutral.
-See page 21 for information on whistle programming in the Using RESET To Program ProtoSounds® section of this manual.
+Your MTH F-3 ProtoSound-equipped engine is equipped with a digital recording of a diesel horn.
+The horn sound can be activated anytime the engine is in forward or reverse by pressing the whistle button on your transformer.
+The horn will continue to blow as long as the whistle button is depressed.
+The horn will not function in RESET and must be configured through a RESET option to allow the horn to work when the engine is in neutral.
+See page 17 for information on horn programming in the Using RESET To Program ProtoSounds® section of this manual.